cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/dev/guides/building/vs_cmake.md

 as by default the game expects data files to be in current path.

-For running and debugging from Visual Studio, it's recommended to open the generated VS solution located at `out\build\<preset>\CataclysmBN.sln` (should be there regardless of whether you've completed the previous steps in VS or terminal) and work with it instead.
-Alternatively, it's possible to stay in the "Open Folder" mode, but then you'll have to customize launch configuration for the game executable (and tests).
+For running and debugging from Visual Studio, it's recommended to open the generated VS solution located at `out\build\<preset>\CataclysmBN.sln` (it will be there regardless of whether you've completed previous steps in IDE or terminal) and do any further work with it instead.

+Alternatively, it's possible to stay in the "Open Folder" mode, but then you'll have to customize launch configuration for the game executable (and tests), and there may be other yet undiscovered side effects.

 ### Terminal